Ritika821/Automobile-Power-BI-Dashboard/README.md

 In this project we have three Dashboards for more detailed analysis Quantity Based Dashboard, Revenue Based Dashboard and Top-Bottom Base Dashboard

 1. In this Project, the first filter is month-wise which is there on the Revenue-Based Dashboard.
-Through the filters I got that in January, quantity sold and sold price together are high followed by Feburary month whereas both are low in July month.
+Through the filters I got that in January, quantity sold and sold price together are high followed by February month whereas both are low in July month.

 2. In this Project, the second filter is Manager-wise which is on the Manager-Based Dashboard.
 Through the filters I got that Rajat Mrig has done high sales than others but generated lesser revenue than others and Ajay, Ishal Waliya, Ranjit Singhand Venkata Rao has generated highest revenue than others whereas Ruby Bhatia has done low sales than other and Pranay Seth has generated lowest revenue than others.